Kingdom of Haiti: Nobility system

-With an edict dated 5 April 1811, King Henry proclaimed a noble class whose titles, ecu, and currencies were intended to be transmitted hereditarily.
+With an edict dated 5 April 1811, King Henry proclaimed a noble class whose titles, shields, and mottos were intended to be transmitted hereditarily.
 This nobility system was largely inspired by British institutions, but it also showed some French influence; for instance, like Napoleon's nobility, it did not include marquis or viscount.
 The conferred titles mostly corresponded to majorates, which in this case were vast territories.

 Work

 The king used the "agrarian caporalism" that he promoted to develop the island's economy.
 As a result, the North accumulated wealth faster than the South.
 Henri built the Sans Souci palace in Milot and the Belle-Rivière palace in Petite Rivière de l'Artibonite and created a nobility distributing titles, pensions, and decorations.

 Work on the Sans Souci palace was completed in 1813.
-In addition to the main body, a chapel with a large cupola was also built, as well as numerous annexes: barracks, a hospital, ministries, a printing shop, a mint, a school, an art academy, and abfarm, etc. King Henri, his wife Queen Marie-Louise, and their children – including Victor-Henry Christophe – lived in the palace, along with their staff and the various councillors and ministers, until the fall of the monarchy on 18 October 1820.
+In addition to the main body, a chapel with a large cupola was also built, as well as numerous annexes: barracks, a hospital, ministries, a printing shop, a mint, a school, an art academy, and a farm, etc. King Henri, his wife Queen Marie-Louise, and their children – including Victor-Henry Christophe – lived in the palace, along with their staff and the various councillors and ministers, until the fall of the monarchy on 18 October 1820.

 The king owned nineteen other plantations and had other residences and forts built throughout his kingdom, including the La Ferrière citadel, which was located a few kilometers from the palace and armed with 200 cannons.
 The geographical location of this royal residence and the citadel was chosen for strategic purposes, i.e. it was both central and elevated, as well as concealed and perfectly autonomous.
 Furthermore, it allowed the sovereign to control his territory and to protect himself from his internal and external enemies, including the French, who still sought to retake their former colony.
 In fact, the French made an attempted landing on Haiti in 1814–1815 as ordered by King Louis XVIII, sending three commissioners to Haiti, which were quickly rebuked by King Henry I of Haiti.